shreyash-mane/Covid19-DataVisualization-dashboard/README.md

 This is the repository for the the Data Visualisation & Analytics course group project.

-- we have created a fork of the project under namespace.
+- We have created a fork of the project under namespace.
 Our project name : Covid 19: data driven Impact
 Group members : Snehal Deore
                 Jeevesh Joshi